8 Types of Owls in Ohio (With Pictures)

 One of the unique characteristics of the American barn owl is its preference for roosting in barns and other structures.
 During the winter months, when other owl species may seek shelter in trees or underground burrows, the American barn owl seeks refuge in the warmth and safety of barns.

-This behavior is not limited to barns alone, as they can also be found in abandoned buildings, silos, and other man-made structures.
+This behaviour is not limited to barns alone, as they can also be found in abandoned buildings, silos, and other man-made structures.
 The barn owl’s ability to adapt to these environments has allowed it to thrive even in areas where natural habitats may be limited.

 The American barn owl’s habitat extends beyond the barns it roosts in.
 They can be found in a variety of habitats, including grasslands, marshes, and agricultural fields.
 These diverse habitats provide the barn owl with ample opportunities to hunt for its preferred prey, which includes small mammals such as mice, voles, and shrews.